 Missing a payment won’t impact your credit score, as long as you get caught up within 30 days.
-After that, though, the delinquency can damage your credit.
-If you keep ignoring your payments, your credit account could get charged-off as bad debt.
+After that, though, the delinquency will likely be reported to the credit reporting agencies and can damage your credit.
+If you keep ignoring your payments, your credit account could get charged off as bad debt.

 If you’ve recently experienced a credit card charge-off or a similar fate with another type of debt, here’s what to know.